What’s inside:

 - Ways to incorporate AI revenue cycle management strategies

-The healthcare revenue cycle is under growing pressure: shrinking margins, rising claim denials, staffing shortages, and increasingly complex billing requirements strain hospital finance teams.
+The healthcare revenue cycle is under pressure that isn’t letting up.
+HFMA reports that commercial claim denials have increased more than 20% in recent years, while administrative staffing shortages continue to disrupt financial operations.
 As organizations move deeper into value-based care and bundled payment models, the need for automation, visibility, and accuracy across every stage of the revenue cycle has never been greater.

-In 2025 and beyond, these five AI trends will redefine how hospitals, clinics, and health systems manage the entire revenue cycle, from the moment a patient schedules an appointment to the moment payment is collected.
+In 2026 and beyond, these five AI trends will redefine how hospitals, clinics, and health systems manage the entire revenue cycle, from the first patient interaction to the moment payment is collected.

 Why AI Matters Across the Revenue Cycle